 As of writing, there are currently 70% of the world’s coral reefs that are damaged or dead.

-The colors of coral reefs depend on the area, some are even fluorescent!
-What actually defines the colors of the coral reefs is the mix of the zooxanthellae algae in their tissues.
-There are reefs of all colors such as green, yellow, red, brown, purple, pink, and of course blue.
+The colours of coral reefs depend on the area, some are even fluorescent!
+What actually defines the colours of the coral reefs is the mix of the zooxanthellae algae in their tissues.
+There are reefs of all colours such as green, yellow, red, brown, purple, pink, and of course blue.

 Can we save the coral reefs?